AshnaXhaikh/PITP_Python_Programming/CLASS_WORKS/3rd_October/README.md

 # 🐍 Exception Handling in Python

+Exception handling in Python allows you to deal with runtime errors gracefully instead of letting the program crash.

+---

 ## 📌 What is an Exception?

 An **exception** is an error that occurs during program execution, which interrupts the normal flow of instructions.